PLOS/rich_citations/docs/citation-api-actual.md

 `bibliographic` fields above.

-In addition to the fields defined in the above document, we also include information about the item’s license in a `license` field.
+In addition to the fields defined in the above document, we also include information about Paper B's license in a `license` field.
 This field is a hash with a `url` field that links to information about the license.